 - Seek advice from the Ingenuity Lab at the University.
 Also watch out for the University's annual entrepreneurship competition - Ingenuity

-- Enrol on the Graduate School’s online course – The Enterprising Researcher
+- Enrol on the Researcher Academy's online course – The Enterprising Researcher

 - Talk to people who have started their own business to investigate the level of commitment required etc.